hackdartmouth/hackdartmouth.github.io/README.md

 ---

-This site was built on React, and is hosted on Netlify.
+This site was built with React, and is hosted on Netlify.